 Uninstall unused apps

 If you’re like a lot of people, you may like to download multiple apps for the same purpose and try each one out before picking your favorite.
 That’s fine!
-But don’t forget the important step of going back and uninstalling the ones you decide not to use.
+But don’t forget the important step in digital decluttering of going back and uninstalling the ones you decide not to use.
 These can take up valuable space and memory on your tablet or smartphone.
 Think about any apps that simply don’t apply anymore, or that you used for a short time and then ditched.

 It’s a good idea to take a close look at all of your mobile apps every few months and uninstall any that you no longer use.
 You can do the same on your personal computer — scroll through the full list of programs in your computer’s control panel or settings, and uninstall any that you previously installed but no longer use and are unlikely to use in the future.

 A word of caution on clearing out applications on your laptop or desktop computer: If there’s a program on the software list that you don’t recognize, don’t uninstall it without first doing a bit of research.
 You can run a quick online search on the name of the program to find out what it is and what it does.
 When in doubt, leave it alone and ask for help, as you may cause unintended problems by removing software that is necessary for your operating system or peripheral devices to run properly.

 How many mailing lists and email newsletters to you receive each week — 5, 15, 50?
 Whatever the number, how many of those did you actually sign up for and how many did you start receiving after a purchase, when the retailer added you to their email list?
 The more active you are on the web, the more likely you are to receive emails you never specifically asked to receive.
 Over time, you might lose track of what’s even coming into your inbox, and all this clutter can make it harder to see the important email that truly needs your attention.